Immediate Need: 1-866-263-8112

 Dick was preceded in death by his parents, sister, Wiladine Burns and brothers-in-law, Joe Burns and Paul McGinn.

-in memory of David "Dick" L. Chown, please visit our floral store.
+To send flowers to the family or plant a tree in memory of David "Dick" L. Chown, please visit our floral store.